 Do I need a broadband for benefits deal?
 Is this the best option for me?

 Broadband deals for benefit recipients are often good value for money and may result in a significant and extremely welcome saving.
-If you need to keep costs as low as possible then you won’t find much cheaper than the deals listed above.
+If you need to keep costs as low as possible then you won’t find many deals cheaper than those listed above.

 But they can have caveats that make them unsuitable for some people, such as: